Gyanankur23/FUTURE_DS_01/README.md

 📂 Dataset - TAsk1FutureInterns.xlsx
-For ease of accessibility, the dataset is also available in the repository.
+For ease of accessibility, the dataset is available in the repository.

 ⚖️ License
 This project is licensed under the MIT License.